TosbackCgusBridge-Bot/CGUs-versions/Einsurance/Privacy Policy.md

 Unsubscribing from communications with E-Insure does not guarantee that you will no longer receive email from our affiliates or 3rd party partners.
 We cannot control the policies of our affiliates or 3rd party partners, nor can we guarantee or represent their compliance with the CAN-SPAM Act or any other state or Federal law.

-**Widgets**
+**Social Media Features and Widgets**

+Our web site includes Social Media Features such as Facebook Like button and Google Plus.
+These Features may collect your IP address, which page you are visiting on your site, and may set a cookie to enable the Feature to function properly.
+Social Media Features are either hosted by a third party or hosted directly on our Site.
+Your interactions with these Features are governed by the privacy policy of the company providing them.

 This site uses the “Share This” widget where personal information is collected in the form of the invite-a-friend feature.
 This feature is used to send a one-time invite to the third party email address you entered through the widget.
 The personal information entered on this widget is subject to the privacy policy of the “Share This” widget.
-Rubicon Project shares no responsibility in regards to the personal information entered through the widget.
+E-Insure shares no responsibility in regards to the personal information entered through the widget.

 You can also import email contacts using this widget.
 The widget will import email addresses from various email service providers into your account.
 Once the email addresses are imported you must manually click on each email you address you wish to send a communication to.

 Sharing

 Though we at E-Insure Services make every effort to preserve user privacy, we may need to disclose personal information when required by law wherein we have a good-faith belief that such action is necessary to comply with a current judicial proceeding, a court order, or legal process served on our Web site.
 We occasionally share aggregated demographic information with current and prospective partners and advertisers.
-Such information is in aggregate form _only_, and is not linked to any personally identifying information about our users.
+Such information is in aggregate form _only_, and is not linked to any personal information about our users.
 E-Insure users can opt to have their personal information shared with reputable third parties deemed by E-Insure to have products or services of specific interest to them.
 Although E-Insure exerts no control over what such third parties do with this information once it is shared, users may at any time opt out of _future_ sharing.
 E-Insure Services will personally notify users at any time we share their personal information with a third party. **E-Insure currently has no third-party information sharing arrangements.**

+We may provide your personal information to companies that provide services to help us with our business activities such as shipping your order or offering customer service.
+These companies are authorized to use your personal information only as necessary to provide these services to us.

 **If you have reason to believe that any E-Insure affiliate, partner, or a related third party is violating your privacy**, we urge you to promptly notify our Customer Service department.
 If, following our investigation we determine that an affiliate has in fact violated a user's privacy, we will issue a single warning.
 Future violations will result in the immediate termination of the business relationship.
 In the event E-Insure goes through a business transition, such as a merger, being acquired by another company, or selling a portion of its assets, users?
 Personal information will, in most instances, be part of the assets transferred.
+You will be notified via email and/or a prominent notice on our web site of any chance in ownership or uses of your personal information, as well as any choices you may have regarding your personal information.

 Links

 This Web site contains links to other sites.
 Please be aware that E-Insure Services is not responsible for the privacy practices of such other sites.
-We encourage our users to be aware of when they leave our site and to read the privacy statements of each and every Web site that collects personally identifying information.
+We encourage our users to be aware of when they leave our site and to read the privacy statements of each and every Web site that collects personal information.

 **This privacy statement applies solely to information collected by this Web site**.
 In certain cases—specifically when a user is filling out an application for one of E-Insure's on-line quote engine partners—E-Insure uses framing technology to present content from our and our partner's Web sites simultaneously.
 In every such case, we will clearly identify the framed partner Web page as an outside entity.
 E-Insure will _not_ allow any framed any web page to collect a user's personal information unless the page provides a level of security that meets our own high standard.
 Our site features access to the search engine Google where you have access to search for insurance sites or to browse the world wide web.
 Keep in mind that if you enter information in this search engine you will be taken off the einsurance.com web site.